zizhao-hu/699/README.md

 # Personalized Ethical Alignment in LLMs: Tailoring Question Answering For Different Age Groups

 This repository provides an implementation and tools to ensure personalized ethical alignment in large language models (LLMs), specifically tailored for different age groups.
-The goal is to evaluate the performance of LLMs for various age groups and understand their behavior in terms of ethics and appropriateness.
+The goal is to evaluate the performance of LoRA and prompt engineering on LLMs for various age groups and understand their behavior in terms of ethics and appropriateness.

 ## Table of Contents